Eric Hamber Secondary School: Football

-In 2010, under the direction of PE Teacher Bobby Gibson, Eric Hamber became the only public school in Vancouver to have an American Football program.
+In 2010, under the direction of PE teacher Bobby Gibson, Eric Hamber became the only public school in Vancouver to have an American football program.
 In the 2010 season, the Eric Hamber Griffins competed in the Junior Varsity AA league only.
 In the 2011 season, the Griffins competed with teams in both the Junior Varsity AA and Varsity Tier II leagues.
-In 2012, both the Junior Varsity and Varsity teams competed in the AA league.
-That year, the Junior Varsity team made the playoffs, becoming the first Griffins Football team to do so, losing in the first round.
-In 2013, the Griffins Junior Varsity team competed in an amalgamated AA/AAA league while the Varsity team was relegated at the school's request to the Tier II development league.
-The Junior Varsity team failed to make the playoffs while the Varsity team was defeated in the first round of the Tier II championship.
+In 2012, both the junior varsity and varsity teams competed in the AA league.
+That year, the junior varsity team made the playoffs, becoming the first Griffins football team to do so, losing in the first round.
+In 2013, the junior varsity team competed in an amalgamated AA/AAA league, while the varsity team was relegated at the school's request to the Tier II development league.
+The junior varsity team failed to make the playoffs, while the varsity team was defeated in the first round of the Tier II championship.

-Beginning in 2014, Eric Hamber stopped fielding both a Junior Varsity and Varsity team, opting to join the teams and compete with a roster consisting of Grade 9 to 12 players in the Tier II development League.
+Beginning in 2014, Eric Hamber stopped fielding both a junior varsity and varsity team, opting to join the teams and compete with a roster consisting of Grade 9 to 12 players in the Tier II development League.
 In the 2014 season, the Griffins made it to the final of the Tier II Provincial Championship.
 In 2015, the Griffins continued to field only one team, with that team losing in the semi-finals of the provincial tournament.

 Starting in 2012, Eric Hamber began a Grade 8 football program in the spring.
-The team does not play in the formal Grade 8 fall league but organizes exhibition games with other schools during the spring sports season.
+The team does not play in the formal Grade 8 fall league, but organizes exhibition games with other schools during the spring sports season.
 The program also organizes a flag football program in the spring for feeder elementary schools to promote a culture of football amongst students who are likely to eventually attend to Eric Hamber.

-Eric Hamber Griffins Football runs with relative independence from the athletics department of the school due to its unique province-wide league and player-based funding.
-Player fees range from $250–300 based on the season and funding is available for those who cannot afford the costs.
+Eric Hamber Griffins Football runs with relative independence from the athletics department of the school, due to its unique province-wide league and player-based funding.
+Player fees range from $250 to $300, based on the season, and funding is available for those who cannot afford the costs.